Multi-perspective Feedback-attention Coupling Model for Continuous-time Dynamic Graphs: Preliminaries

-The goal of Continuous-time dynamic graph representation learning is to learn node representations and use them for downstream tasks (e.g., dynamic node classification, and future link prediction).
-Given a temporal graph $G$, temporal graph embedding aims to seek a mapping function $f:V\longrightarrow \mathbb{R}^{d}$, where $d$ is the dimension of node representation.
-At the time $t$, the temporal graph embedding can be denoted by $Z(t) = ({z_1}(t),...,{z_n}(t))$.
+The goal of continuous-time dynamic graph embedding learning is to acquire node feature representations and utilize them for downstream tasks such as dynamic node classification or future link prediction.
+Given a dynamic graph $G(t)$ at time $t$, its embedding learning aims to seek a mapping function $f:V\longrightarrow R^d$, where $d$ is the dimension of node representations.
+After the mapping function $f$, $G(t)$ can be represented as $\ Z\left(t\right)=\left(z_0\left(t\right),\ z_1\left(t\right),...\right)\ $.